adie9/Freshdesk-Ticketing/README.md

 ## Overview

-### Creation of Freshdesk Account
+### Portal Setup
 I created a free Freshdesk account using my email and a company name: "AG Company".

+### Email Server
+I created a new email account to handle the incoming requests from the ticketing system: